land-rover/adtech-enabled-mobility-visualization/README.md

 The first simplifying idea is "Meaningful Ticks."
 The second is "Dumb JavaScript."

 ## Meaningful Ticks
 The Oxford Dictionary defines a tick as a regular short, sharp sound, especially that made by a clock.
-I define a "Meaningful Tick" as a moment that is <em>interesting to the observer</em>.
+I define a "Meaningful Ticks" as a collection of moments that are <em>interesting to the observer</em>.
 Meaningful ticks can be regular, e.g. every second, every day, every year, but they needn't be.
 What matters is that they are moments in time where the attention of the observer is <b>valuable</b>.

-Note that defining a Meaningful Tick also has the virtue of reducing the amount of data in the visualization.
+Note to developers: defining Meaningful Ticks also has the virtue of reducing the amount of data in the visualization.

 ## Dumb JavaScript
 JavaScript is one of the core technologies of the World Wide Web, alongside HTML which describes the structure of a web page and CSS which describes its presentation.

 When a web page is loaded, the browser creates a Document Object Model of the page, which is an object oriented representation of an HTML document that acts as an interface between JavaScript and the document itself.
 This allows the creation of dynamic web pages, because within a page JavaScript can add, change, and remove any of the HTML elements and attributes, change any of the CSS styles, react to all the existing events, and create new events--clearly evidence of intelligent life!

-However, I use the phrase "Dumb JavaScript" to emphasize its true role in my emulation of the Tectonix approach.
+I use the phrase "Dumb JavaScript" to emphasize its true role in my emulation of the Tectonix approach.
 JavaScript quickly and faithfully renders whatever HTML and CSS it has been instructed to render.
-All of the intelligence in those instructions--critical to the visual result in the video--is outside of the JavaScript and exists before it is even invoked.
+However, all of the intelligence in those instructions--critical to the visual result in the video--is outside of the JavaScript and exists before it is even invoked.

-Note that Dumb JavaScript also has the virtue of increasing the responsiveness of the visualization.
+Note to developers: Dumb JavaScript also has the virtue of increasing the responsiveness of the visualization.

 ## An Example

-<iframe src="test_map.html" height="500" width="500"></iframe>
+<iframe src="test_map.html" height="500" width="700"></iframe>